 License and Disclaimer

-The Perishable Press Blackhole is released under GNU General Public License.
-Check the Creative Commons for a summary and/or see the Blackhole source code for additional information.
-Also note that by downloading the Blackhole, you agree to accept full responsibility for its use.
+Blackhole for Bad Bots is released under GNU General Public License.
+By downloading the Blackhole, you agree to accept full responsibility for its use.
 In no way shall the author be held accountable for anything that happens after the file has been downloaded.

 Questions & Feedback

 Questions?
 Comments?
 Send ’em via my contact form.
 Thanks!

 Here you can download the latest version of Blackhole for Bad Bots.